exis9/YakuScan/README.md

   A: It should work with anything that can be captured from your screen.

 - **Q: Do I need local AI?**
-  A: No. You can still use OCR + dictionary websites.
+  A: No, you don't have to prepare anything beforehand.
+This tool automatically download everything needed by clicking one button.

 ## Troubleshooting

 - If OCR is inaccurate, try changing the capture area and ensure the text is clearly visible.
+Or upgrade the model to a higher one.
-- If local AI setup fails, please open an issue with your OS / GPU / logs.
+- If local AI setup fails, reboot your computer and please try again.